Peter Bondra: National Hockey League

 Bondra was drafted by the Washington Capitals in the 1990 NHL Entry Draft, 156th overall.
 Before joining the Capitals, he played for TJ VSŽ Košice (now called HC Košice) for four seasons from 1986 to 1990 in Czechoslovakia.
-In Washington, Bondra became one of the more prolific goal-scorers of the 1990s.
 Due to the language barrier, he became good friends with Ukrainian-born Capitals player Dmitri Khristich, with whom he conversed in both Russian and Ukrainian.
 His deepest playoff run came in 1997–98, when the Capitals advanced to the Stanley Cup Finals before being swept by the Detroit Red Wings.
 In the 2003–04 season, Bondra's 14th with Washington, the Capitals endured a disappointing year and in a salary purge move traded veteran members of the team to contenders.
 As a result, Bondra was traded to the Ottawa Senators for Brooks Laich and a second round draft pick.
 At the press conference announcing this trade, Bondra notably broke into tears.

 In 14 years with the Capitals, Bondra scored 472 goals and racked up 353 assists in 961 games.
 He holds the Capitals team records in short-handed goals (32).
 With Washington, he appeared in five All-Star Games (1993, 1996, 1997, 1998 and 1999).
 In 1997 and 1999, Bondra won the Fastest Skater Competition on All-Star weekend.
 In 2004, the Capitals held a vote for fans to determine the top 30 players in franchise history to celebrate their 30th season in the league.
 Bondra finished second with 2,018 votes.
 The winner, Olaf Kölzig, beat him by only 20 votes.